Program Scientific Conference 2025

 You can look forward to a multidisciplinary, future- and practice-oriented program!

 The conference opens on September 10 with three plenary lectures.
 John McLean (Vanderbilt University) will discuss the promise of high dimensional phenomics.
 Susan Olesik (Ohio State University) will present on enhanced fluidity LC-MS analysis of proteins, oligosaccharides and oligonucleotides.
-This will be followed by Nikos Kyrpides (LBNL), who will speak about microbiome data science.
+This will be followed by Christian Mayer (University of Duisburg-Essen), who will speak about the development of a peptide-vesicle system into possible protocells

-These talks lead into the One Health session, featuring Christian Mayer (University of Duisburg-Essen) on the development of a peptide-vesicle system into possible protocells, Albert Sickmann (ISAS) on proteomics and cardiovascular diseases and Amanda Hummon (Ohio State University) on imaging mass spectrometry of liposomes.
+These talks lead into the One Health session, featuring Albert Sickmann (ISAS) on proteomics and cardiovascular diseases, Amanda Hummon (Ohio State University) on imaging mass spectrometry of liposomes and Gertrud Morlock on sustainable, fast access to critical analytical-toxicological data.
 The day concludes with a poster session.

 Day two begins with a plenary session by Sebastian Eeltink (VUB) presenting his work on a comprehensive spatial three-dimensional liquid-phase separation technology and Ralf Zimmermann (University of Rostock) on effect-based analysis of PM2.5 in air pollution and health.
-Kelly Hines (University of Georgia) will introduce the next session on ion mobility - mass spectrometry for rapid multi-omics.
+Kelly Hines (University of Georgia) will introduce the next session on ion mobility—mass spectrometry for rapid multi-omics.

-The Ion mobility session includes Daniel DeBoard (Mobilion) on leveraging high resolution ion mobility for efficient separations of complex proteomic mixtures, Ahmed Hamid (Auburn University) on differentiation of microorganisms at the strain level using high resolution ion mobility mass spectrometry, and Oliver Schmitz (University of Duisburg-Essen) on coupling LCxLC with ion mobility MS.
+The Ion mobility session includes Daniel DeBord (Mobilion) on leveraging high resolution ion mobility for efficient separations of complex proteomic mixtures, Ahmed Hamid (Auburn University) on differentiation of microorganisms at the strain level using high resolution ion mobility mass spectrometry, and Oliver Schmitz (University of Duisburg-Essen) on coupling LCxLC with ion mobility MS.

 The final afternoon session focuses on new developments and future perspectives with Dwight Stoll (Gustavus Adolphus College) on advances in 2D-LC method development and tools.
 James Grinias (Rowan University) will present on greener and faster separation with capillary LC, followed by Martin Gilar (Waters) on RNA analysis with LC and affinity-LC and Robert Kennedy (University of Michigan) droplet microfluidics as an enabling technology for chemistry and biology.
 Robert (Chip) Cody (JEOL) will close the session on snapshots to separation: from ambient ionisation mass spectrometry to GCxGC-HRMS with a giant searchable database.